Armin S.: Career

-€163 million lawsuit
+Lawsuits filed against BNP Paribas

 In June 2016, the German magazine Focus was the first to publish an article regarding a December 2015 erroneous trade of €163m allegedly involving BNP Paribas Arbitrage.
 The bank had sold 3,000 units of a security to the then-38-year-old Armin S. at BNP's posted price of €108.80 per unit, totaling €326,400, but the true price should have been €54,312 per unit, valuing the securities at €163 million, according to BNP.
-The error had gone unnoticed by BNP for several days, and BNP had even reconfirmed sale to Armine S. at the €108.80 per unit price.
+The error had gone unnoticed by BNP for several days, and BNP had even reconfirmed sale to Armin S. at the €108.80 per unit price.
 The prevailing erroneous trade rules allowed any such trades greater than €20,000 to be canceled as late as 11 a.m. of the next trading day; as the trade had occurred on Friday 4 December 2015, BNP had until 11 a.m. on Monday 7 December 2015, but did not try to cancel until 15 December 2015 – the seventh trading day after BNP's erroneous trade.
 The lawyer for Armin S., Mario Bögelein, stated that a bank not recognizing an error of this magnitude should not be protected by law.

 In September 2016, Armin S. commented on his case in the German magazine AnlegerPlus, questioning the breaches on the risk-management side of BNP.

 On 19 May 2017, Armin S. filed an initial €1 million civil suit against BNP in Frankfurt District Court, believing that a decision by the court in favor of his position could then confirm that BNP must pay the remainder, while avoiding the significant legal cost of his losing a full €163 million civil suit.
 He stated that he would refile with a €152 million suit if BNP were to drag the case into Germany's Federal Court of Justice – the largest civil case by one individual in German history.